 For digging deeper, we loved this Christmas Around the World Online Unit Study in past years.
 I especially recommend this if you prefer a paid option that’s interactive, but doesn’t require much planning on your part in an already-busy season.

-For printable activities and worksheets, consider this Christmas Around the World Holiday Downloadable Unit from Teaching Superkids and these Christmas Around the World No-Prep Printable Activities.
+For printable activities and worksheets, consider this Christmas Around the World Unit from Rock Your Homeschool and this Christmas Around the World lapbook printables from Homeschool Share.
 Also, you can find a variety of country maps for coloring on Crayola.com.
 These can be used as needed for your holiday learning.

 Food is another fun way to experience Christmas traditions in other parts of the world.
 This video of American kids trying international Christmas foods is a great example of that. 🙂